isomerpages/moe-damaisec/_information/Parents/Cyber Wellness Tips.md

 <p><strong>Useful Cyber-Wellness References (Please click on links to download.)</strong></p>
 <ul>
 <li><a href="/files/Parent%20Kit%20Raising%20A%20Digitally%20Smart%20Child.pdf">[Parent Kit] Raising A Digitally Smart Child</a></li>
-<li><a href="https://www.csa.gov.sg/gosafeonline/go-safe-for-me/for-parents/talking-to-your-child-about-internet-safety">Talking to Your Child on Internet Safety</a></li>

 <li><a href="/files/Safer%20Internet%20Day%202018%20-%20Parents%20and%20Carers%20Pack%20-%20Factsheet.pdf">Safer Internet Day 2018 - Parents and Carers Pack - Factsheet</a></li>
 <li><a href="/files/Safer%20Internet%20Day%202018%20-%20Parents%20and%20Carers%20Pack%20-%20Family%20Pledge%20Card.pdf">Safer Internet Day 2018 - Parents and Carers Pack - Family Pledge Card</a></li>
 <li><a href="/files/Safer%20Internet%20Day%202018%20-%20Parents%20and%20Carers%20Pack%20-%20Fun%20Things%20To%20Do.pdf">Safer Internet Day 2018 - Parents and Carers Pack - Fun Things To Do</a></li>